Learn about many of the available medications in our database.

 Reduced alertness: Enzalutamide may affect the mental abilities needed to drive or operate machinery, such as concentration, problem solving, and focused attention.
 Avoid driving, operating machinery, or performing other hazardous tasks until you have determined how this medication affects you.

 Seizures: There have been reports of seizures occurring with enzalutamide.
-Seizures are more likely to occur when higher doses of this medication are taken or in people who have been previously treated with docetaxel.
+Seizures are more likely to occur when higher doses of this medication are taken or when people have previously taken docetaxel.
 If you have a history of epilepsy or medical conditions that increase the risk of seizures, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: Enzalutamide should not be used by women.
 It is not known if enzalutamide is found in semen.
 If you are engaged in sexual activity with a pregnant woman, a condom should be used.
 If you are engaged in sexual activity with a woman who may become pregnant, you should use a condom and a second effective method of birth control.
 Condoms must be used during treatment with enzalutamide and for 3 months after treatment has ended to avoid possible contact between a developing fetus and the medication.
 To prevent accidental exposure to enzalutamide, women who handle these tablets should wear gloves.